Agilevent/rails-job-application/README.md

 ##### Create a Visual Representation of Different Charges
-On the view that shows all charges (most likely /charges), create three lists with headers.
+On the view that shows all charges (most likely the *GET /charges* route), create three lists with headers.

     List 1 -
       Header: Failed Charges